Joanna, wife of Chuza: Holy Myrrhbearer traditions

 In Orthodox tradition, she is honored as "Saint Joanna the Myrrhbearer" (Αγία Ιωάννα η Μυροφόρος) and is commemorated among the eight women who carried myrrh on the "Sunday of the Myrrhbearers", two Sundays after Pascha (Orthodox Easter).
-From this commemoration, in the revised Calendar of Saints of the Lutheran Church–Missouri Synod she is commemorated as one of the Holy Myrrhbearers on August 3, together with other women present at the tomb of Jesus in New Testament accounts.
+From this commemoration, in the revised Calendar of Saints of the Lutheran Church–Missouri Synod, she is commemorated as one of the Holy Myrrhbearers on August 3, together with other women present at the tomb of Jesus in New Testament accounts.
 These include Mary of Clopas (also called Mary, the mother of James the Less and Joses) and Salome.

-Likewise, she is commemorated in The Episcopal Church on August 3, as listed in Lesser Feasts and Fasts 2022 as: "Joanna, Mary, and Salome, Myrrh-Bearing Women."
+Joanna is also commemorated in the liturgical calendar of the Episcopal Church of the United States on August 3, with one of the Lesser Feasts and Fasts of 2022, "Joanna, Mary, and Salome, Myrrh-Bearing Women".

+Significance

 Although not mentioned by name, Joanna is seen as one of the women who joined the disciples and Mary, mother of Jesus, in the upper room in prayer.
-She was believed to be among the group of 120 who chose Matthias the Apostle to fill the vacancy that was left by Judas, as well as being present on the Day of Pentecost.
+She was believed to be among the group of 120 who chose Matthias the Apostle to fill the vacancy left by Judas Iscariot, as well as being present on the Day of Pentecost.